Mohamed855/Delicious/README.md

 - this application works with android and ios systems.

-- it's easy to use with a good user interface
+- it's easy to use with a good user interface.